liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/01-setting-up-the-guestbook-portlet.markdown

 [liferay.com](https://www.liferay.com/).
 Then follow
 [these instructions](/discover/deployment/-/knowledge_base/7-0/installing-liferay-portal)
-to install a Liferay bundle.
+to install the bundle.
 To follow Liferay best practices, you should create a `bundles` directory and unzip it there.
 The bundle's root directory is referred to as *Liferay Home* and is named according to the version, edition, and specific Liferay release.
 For example, if you downloaded Liferay Portal 7.0 CE GA2 and unzipped it to a `bundles` directory on your machine, the path of that bundle's Liferay Home directory is:

     bundles/liferay-ce-portal-7.0-ga2